17th century

 Possibly Cornelis Ploos van Amstel, Amsterdam.
 Jacob de Vos Jacobszoon, Amsterdam (L. 1450); his sale, [de Vries, Brondgeest, Engelberts and Roos, Amsterdam, 30 October 1833, album L, no. 22)], sold; possibly to Jeronimo de Vries, Amsterdam.
 John Postle Heseltine, London (L. 1508 with his mark).
 Edward Speelman.
 Maida and George Abrams, Boston; [Sotheby's, New York, 13-14 January 1989, bought in], gift; to Harvard University Art Museums, 1991.
 NOTE: There is some confusion as to whether this provenance belongs to this drawing or to the similar drawing in Weimar by Jan de Bray.

-Brown ink and touches of black chalk on cream antique laid paper, framing line in brown ink
+Brown ink and brown wash on cream antique laid paper, with a framing line in brown ink

-17th-18th centuryDutchBrown ink, brown wash and later [?] gray-blue wash over touches of graphite on cream antique laid paper, framing line in brown ink
+17th centuryDutchBrown and gray wash over graphite on cream antique laid paper, framing lines in brown ink

-17th centuryDutchBrown ink, brown wash and gray wash mixed with white opaque watercolor over graphite on off-white antique laid paper, framing line in brown ink
+17th centuryDutchBrown and black ink, gray wash, and white opaque watercolor over graphite, incised, on cream antique laid paper, framing line in black ink over brown ink

 17th centuryDutch